 Rooms Are Not Neutral

-An architect designing a hospital asks about bed count and budget.
-Ok, that’s a strong simplification, but what I’m getting at is whether the question about how much daylight a patient needs to recover faster gets asked in time or at all.
+An architect designing a hospital asks about the number of beds and the budget.
+Okay, that’s simplified, but what I’m getting at is whether the question of how much daylight a patient needs to get well faster is also asked, in time or at all.

-The answer does exist.
-Joarder and Price published it in 2013.
-100 lux more daylight in a room shortens the hospital stay by an average of 7.3 hours.
-That’s data from a controlled study.
+The answer does actually exist.
+Joarder and Price published it in 2013 (Joarder & Price, 2013, Lighting Research & Technology).
+100 lux more daylight in the room shortens the hospital stay by an average of 7.3 hours.
+That comes from a controlled study.

-That number is in a journal and in online publications.
-But does an architect read them?
-It’s just one of thousands worth reading.
-But on its own it helps nobody because it only covers a single variable.
-A patient room has light, temperature, acoustics, materials, view, spatial proportions.
-Each of them affects the patient and none of them works in isolation.
-The research on all of this exists in large volume but has it been brought together for practice?
+That figure sits in a specialist journal and in online archives.
+But does an architect read it?
+It’s only one of thousands worth reading.
+And on its own it helps no one, because it only addresses one variable.
+A patient room has light, temperature, acoustics, materials, a view, room proportions.
+Each of these affects the patient and none of them in isolation.
+The research on all of this exists in large volume, but has it been brought together for practice?

 The Numbers

 Patients in rooms with a view of trees need less pain medication than patients looking at a wall.
-Roger Ulrich researched this back in 1984.
-His study has been replicated hundreds of times since.
+Roger Ulrich already researched this in 1984 (Ulrich, 1984, Science).
+The study has been replicated hundreds of times since.

-Biophilic design increases cognitive performance by 13.9 percent.
-Terrapin Bright Green calculated that in 2023.
+Depending on the intervention, biophilic design increases productivity by 6 to 15 percent (Ryan et al., 2023, Terrapin Bright Green).
+Just nature sounds instead of an urban soundscape raise cognitive performance by 13.9 percent (Van Hedger et al., 2019, Psychonomic Bulletin & Review).
 Biophilic means: plants, wood, water and natural patterns in the room.
-Things the human brain knows from evolution and that the nervous system responds to supportively.
+Things the body recognises from evolution and that the nervous system responds to supportively.

-Employees without a window seat sleep 46 minutes less per night than their colleagues by the window.
-The Human Spaces study measured this in quite some detail.
-A person gets 46 minutes less sleep because someone drew the floor plan so that their desk ended up away from the window.
+Office workers without a window seat sleep 46 minutes less per night than their colleagues at the window (Boubekri et al., 2014, Journal of Clinical Sleep Medicine).
+A person gets 46 minutes less sleep because someone planned the floor plan in a way that placed their desk away from the window.

-If the room temperature is too cool, performance drops by 4 percent.
-Too warm: minus 6 percent.
-The range in which a person can work productively is narrow but technically quite feasible.
+If the room temperature is too cool or too warm, performance drops measurably (Seppänen, Fisk & Lei, 2006, Lawrence Berkeley National Laboratory).
+The temperature range in which a person can work productively is narrow, but it is technically achievable.

-The findings are sorted by discipline, not by use case.
+Results are sorted by discipline, not by use case.
 Lighting research, acoustics, indoor climate: each topic has its own journals.
-Anyone planning an actual building would need to work through hundreds of publications to find all relevant studies for their project and the different situations.
+Anyone planning a concrete building would have to work through hundreds of journals to find all the relevant studies for their project and the different situations.

-I dare say that very few do.
-So buildings continue to be designed for people without knowing what they actually do to the people inside.
+I dare to say that only a few do this.
+So buildings are still designed for people without knowing what they actually do to the people inside them.

 The Principle

-In an experiment I structured a small section, albeit a very small one, of the existing research in a vector database so that you get a reliable body of data for a specific situation, one that provides concrete statements and therefore answers for those who implement these solutions.
+In an experiment I structured a slice, albeit a very small one, of the existing research in a vector database so that for a concrete situation you get a solid body of data that gives concrete statements and therefore answers for those who implement these solutions.

-A query would begin with a description of the context: what kind of building, who uses it, for what purpose, the environment, intensity and so on.
-Then the stimulus: which element of the room to look at, the daylight, the ceiling height, the acoustics, the materials and so on.
-The system then shows which effect is supported, how strong it is and which study it comes from.
+A query would start with a description of the context: what kind of building, who uses it, for what, the surroundings, intensity and so on.
+Then the stimulus: which element of the space is under consideration, daylight, ceiling height, acoustics, materials and so on.
+The system then shows which effect is documented, how strong it is and which study it comes from.

-A child responds differently to ceiling height than an adult.
-A dementia patient responds differently to noise than a healthy visitor.
+A child reacts differently to ceiling height than an adult.
+A dementia patient reacts differently to noise than a healthy visitor.
 An office worker has different needs than a hotel guest.
 The answer always depends on context.

-Daylight shortens the length of stay.
-Nature views reduce the need for pain medication.
-Add natural materials that lower cortisol levels and quieter acoustics that improve sleep.
+Daylight shortens the length of stay, a view of nature reduces the need for pain medication.
+Add to that natural materials that lower cortisol levels and quieter acoustics that improve sleep.

 Most of this costs nothing extra.
-Whether a patient looks out the window at trees or at a wall can be decided by the floor plan or the exterior design.
+Whether a patient looks out the window at trees or at a wall can be decided by the floor plan or the outdoor planning.

 Office

-90 percent of a company’s operating costs are personnel costs.
-Rent and energy together make up 10 percent.
-A small improvement in the work environment delivers more than the entire energy savings of an ecologically optimized building.
+The industry’s rule of thumb, often cited as “3-30-300” (JLL/World Green Building Council, 2014): 90 percent of a company’s operating costs are personnel.
+Rent and energy together account for 10 percent.
+A small improvement in the work environment brings more than all the energy savings of an ecologically optimised building.

-Ecological building matters.
-But whether the room temperature is right, whether enough daylight comes in, whether the acoustics are bearable, that determines whether people can work productively and with satisfaction.
-The feedback I took from many conversations is that these decisions are today mostly made on the basis of an architect’s personal experience but too rarely based on the effect their design should have.
+Ecological building is important.
+But whether the room temperature is right, whether enough daylight comes in, whether the acoustics are tolerable, that’s what decides whether people can work productively and contentedly.
+The feedback I took from many conversations is that these decisions today are mostly made on the basis of an architect’s personal experience, but too rarely on the effect the design should have.

 The Question

-There is no general recommendation for “the good building.”
-Biophilic design increases cognitive performance by 13.9 percent on average.
-But in a classroom for children with ADHD that means something different than in a hotel lobby.
+There is no general recommendation for “the good building”.
+Biophilic design raises cognitive performance by 6 to 15 percent, depending on the intervention.
+But in a classroom for children with ADHD, that means something different than in a hotel lobby.

 The effect is always specific.
-The precision of the answer is not in the average values from the studies but in the context, what kind of room is being built, who uses it and what the person does there.
+The precision of the answer is not in the average values of the studies, but in the context: what kind of space is built, who uses it and what the person does there.

 How these texts are written is explained here.